OCA/web/web_favicon/README.rst

 Note that most browsers cache favicons basically forever, so if you want your icon to show up, you'll most probably have to delete you browser cache.
+Some browsers can refresh the favicon, accessing the URL
+<base_url>/web_favicon/favicon.

 You have a sample SVG that can be used as template for generating your icon in /static/src/img/master_original_favicon.svg.
 You can also search for some